 The problem with 10-minute matches in ranked mode is that players don't have enough time.

-Ranked matches are games where players are pit against opponents of equal skill level.
+Ranked matches are games where players are pit against opponents of equal skill levels.
 Players should be in an environment where a ranked match's length is long enough for more nuanced gameplay and strategy.

 Ranked matches have the potential to be better if we simply had more time.
 Imagine 20-minute matches instead of 10.
 This can lead to situations where those on the losing side can simply avoid direct fights and focus on coming back via defending and farming the jungle or the opposite lane of where their opponents are at.
 Once the former has caught up in terms of exp, they can start to equalize and even win the match because the game gave them enough time to do so.